DataBiosphere/toil/docs/running/cloud/clusterUtils.rst

   --logLevel LOGLEVEL   Log at given level (may be either OFF (or CRITICAL),
                         ERROR, WARN (or WARNING), INFO or DEBUG). (default is INFO)
-  --logFile LOGFILE     File to log in --rotatingLogging     Turn on rotating logging, which prevents log files
+  --logFile LOGFILE     File to log in.
+  --rotatingLogging     Turn on rotating logging, which prevents log files
                         getting too big.